+Region: Alaska

-Planning Area(s): All Alaska OCS Planning Areas
+Planning Area(s): All Alaska Planning Areas

 Title: Alaska Marine Science Symposium (AK-10-03)

 BOEM Information Need(s) to be Addressed: This Symposium provides technical analysts and Principal Investigators for BOEM Alaska OCS Region studies a unique forum to share their research findings on the Alaska marine environment and to network with other scientists from around Alaska, the Pacific Northwest, and the nation.
 Since it is impossible for any one agency or group to conduct all of the needed research within the Alaska OCS Region, this forum provides marine scientists with the opportunity to gather information on other areas of similar research and foster important future collaborative efforts.
-This study addresses aspects of USGS recommendations 5.23, 5.26, and 7.01.

-Conducting Organization: North Pacific Research Board (NPRB) / Alaska SeaLife Center
+Conducting Organization: North Pacific Research Board (NPRB); Alaska SeaLife Center